silvinor/www/_posts/2026-08-05-everyone-masks.md

 The male version is the same behaviour with nothing to photograph.
 Wong and colleagues pooled 78 samples and 19,453 participants and found conformity to masculine norms unfavourably associated with mental health, and more strongly with willingness to seek psychological help - with self-reliance and emotional control among the norms most consistently implicated. [^5] A man holding a flat expression through a bad week, answering "fine" because within the rule no other answer is available, is performing to a code with the same force as any dress standard.
 He simply does not have to buy anything to do it.

-Which is the part worth extracting, because it runs through the whole essay.
+Which is the part worth extracting, because it runs through everything below.
 The masks we can see get noticed, discussed and argued over.
 The masks that leave no trace go unremarked, which makes them harder to name and correspondingly harder to question.
 The autistic mask is the second kind.

 Underneath all of it sits normative social influence.
 Deutsch and Gerard separated two reasons people conform: because they believe the group is right, and because they want to be accepted by it. [^6] The second reason has nothing to do with truth.
 It is about not being excluded.
 Most of what we call "normal behaviour" is normative in exactly that sense - a set of conventions we perform to remain in the group.